 Although the birth of a new baby is a very exciting and happy time in a woman’s life, many pregnant women are concerned about the pain they may experience during labor and delivery.
 The truth is, the pain that is felt by one woman may be completely different than the pain felt by another.
 The good news is that there is pain relief for women in labor, and it can be very helpful to use together with relaxation and breathing tips.
 However, many women may wonder what type of pain relief is best for them and which will be the most effective.
 This page goes over the basic types of pain relief medications that are used during labor and delivery.

 WHAT TYPES OF PAIN RELIEF ARE THERE FOR LABOR?

-There are two different types pain medications used for labor- analgesics and anesthetics.
+There are two different types of pain medications used for labor analgesics and anesthetics.
 Analgesics are drugs that are usually injected into the muscle to numb the pain.
-They do not usually eliminate the pain or feelings of pressure, but they greatly lesson them.
+They do not usually eliminate the pain or feelings of pressure, but they greatly lessen them.
 Usually, analgesics are offered to women during vaginal labor.
-Anesthetics are drugs that completely block all feeling, sometimes even put you to sleep.
+Anesthetics are drugs that completely block all feelings, sometimes even putting you to sleep.
 They are most commonly used during surgical procedures like cesarean sections.
 When going into labor, you and your doctor will choose the type of pain relief that is safest for you.

 HOW DO ANALGESICS WORK?

 Analgesics are pain relief drugs that work by numbing the nervous system itself, instead of just a specific organ or tissue.
 Analgesia does not cause you to fall asleep or become numb.
 There are several different kinds of analgesia:

 - Systemic Analgesia: Systemic analgesia is most commonly given through a muscle or vein.
 Under systemic analgesia, you can feel moderate amounts of pain and pressure.
 Oftentimes, it will produce negative side effects.
 These include drowsiness, nausea, and concentration failure.
 However, these are usually minor.